List of state highways in Louisiana (400–449): Louisiana Highway 438

+Louisiana Highway 438 (LA 438) runs 37.78 mi from Mt.
+Hermon to Angie.

 Louisiana Highway 439

+Louisiana Highway 439 (LA 439) runs 12.71 mi from Sheridan to Bogalusa.

 Louisiana Highway 440

 Louisiana Highway 440 (LA 440) runs 27.56 mi in an east–west direction from LA 441 north of Greensburg, St. Helena Parish to LA 10 west of Franklinton, Washington Parish.

 The route heads east from LA 441 from a point just north of the Hutchinson Creek Wildlife Management Area and soon crosses from St. Helena Parish into Tangipahoa Parish.
 It then passes through an interchange with I-55 south of Kentwood and intersects the parallel US 51 in Tangipahoa.
 Just east of Tangipahoa, the roadway continues straight ahead as LA 1057 while LA 440 dips to the south onto a parallel alignment through Bolivar.
 Just before crossing into Washington Parish, LA 440 curves to the northeast and rejoins LA 1057.
 In Washington Parish, LA 440 heads slightly southeast to its terminus at LA 10 in Richardson, a point west of Franklinton.

 Louisiana Highway 441

 Louisiana Highway 441 (LA 441) runs 43.74 mi in a north–south direction from LA 42 west of Springfield to the Mississippi state line north of Easleyville.